mpi4py/mpi4py-fft/README.rst

 can distribute just one index (a slab decomposition), two index sets (pencil decomposition) or even more for higher-dimensional arrays.

-In mpi4py-fft there is also included a Python interface to the `FFTW <http://www.fftw.org>`_ library.
-This interface can be used without MPI, much like `pyfftw <https://hgomersall.github.io/pyFFTW/>`_, and even for real-to-real transforms, like discrete cosine or sine transforms.
+mpi4py-fft comes with its own Python interface to the serial `FFTW <http://www.fftw.org>`_ library.
+This interface can be used much like `pyfftw <https://hgomersall.github.io/pyFFTW/>`_, and even for real-to-real transforms, like discrete cosine or sine transforms.